Work is personal.

 A shared responsibility.

-No economic system can thrive in the long-term if it burns out the very people it relies on.
+No economic system can thrive if it burns out the very people it relies on.
 To build sustainable, productive economies, we need human beings to flourish at work.
-That means working environments that support agency, belonging, and competent contribution.

 Real change requires both: